jrochaShopSee/shopsee_frontend/README.md

 # Shopsee Frontend

 A modern shoppable video commerce platform built with Next.js 15 that transforms any video into a seamless shopping experience.
-ShopSee enables brands, influencers, and creators to embed interactive product links directly in videos, revolutionizing how consumers engage with content.
+Shopsee enables brands, influencers, and creators to embed interactive product links directly in videos.

 ## Overview

-ShopSee empowers video commerce by allowing viewers to discover and purchase products directly within videos.
-The platform includes:
+Shopsee empowers video commerce by allowing viewers to discover and purchase products directly within videos:

 - **Shoppable Video Player** - Embed purchasable products at specific timestamps
 - **AI-Driven Product Recognition** - Automatic product tagging and suggestions